FREEZE AND DESTROY

 - No special care is needed after liquid nitrogen treatment.
 You can wash your skin as usual.
 If clothing irritates the area, cover it with a band-aid.

 - Following a liquid nitrogen treatment, you will notice that your skin will become red and irritated.
 It may blister.
 A scab (crusting over the wound) will form.
 The scab will fall off on its own and leave healthy, new skin.
 Lesions on the face normally heal within two weeks.
-The back, chest and extremities usually take longer to heal, often within 4 to 6 weeks.
+The back, chest, and extremities usually take longer to heal, often within 4 to 6 weeks.
 Smaller lesions heal faster than larger ones.

 - If your lesion required deep (prolonged) freezing, there may be considerable blistering and swelling.
 Sometimes a blood blister may appear.
 The blisters and swelling are a normal part of the treatment and will gradually heal by themselves.
-If a blister becomes annoyingly large, you may puncture it with a sterile needle and absorb the fluid with a tissue or piece of gauze.
-Afterward, keep the blister covered with a Band-aid for about a day.